-Suzanne Higgins is Executive Producer for West Virginia Public Broadcasting, headquartered at WSWP-TV in Beckley, and is currently project manager for the network's focus on the state's Opioid crisis with an emphasis on the many issues surrounding recovery.
+Suzanne Higgins is Executive Producer for West Virginia Public Broadcasting, headquartered at WSWP-TV in Beckley, and is currently the producer, host, and managing editor of The Legislature Today, the network’s nightly news program covering the West Virginia Legislature.
+When lawmakers are not in session, Suzanne works on multiple video projects, including her role as lead video producer for the network's Recovery project – a focus on the state's Opioid crisis with an emphasis on the many issues surrounding life in recovery.

-Following the devastating floods in southern West Virginia in June, 2016, Suzanne led a team of producers in delivering the Emmy-nominated one-hour television special Inside Appalachia: West Virginia’s 1000 Year Flood.
+Following the devastating floods in southern West Virginia in June 2016, Suzanne led a team of reporters in delivering the Emmy-nominated one-hour television special Inside Appalachia: West Virginia’s 1000 Year Flood.

-Since the launch of the West Virginia Channel in January, 2016, Suzanne works with independent producers and filmmakers throughout the state, building production partnerships and broadening WVPB's program offerings for the channel.
+With the launch of the WVPB’s West Virginia Channel in January 2016, Suzanne worked with independent producers and filmmakers throughout the state, building production partnerships and broadening WVPB's program offerings for the channel.

 Suzanne is also a 2016 graduate of the Leadership West Virginia program, the recipient of the national Pew Charitable Trust’s Batten Award for Excellence in Civic Journalism, the Edward R. Murrow Award for Investigative Reporting, two Emmy awards, a PRNDI award, several West Virginia Associated Press Broadcasters Association awards, and the Lifetime Achievement Award by the Virginias’ Associated Press Broadcasters Association.